-TUN sits down with Dr. Joan Marques, dean of the School of Business at Woodbury University, to discuss some tips on how to effectively apply to an MBA program.
+TUN sits down with Dr. Joan Marques, dean of the School of Business at Woodbury University, to discuss tips for applying to business schools.

-TUN: Dr. Marques, thanks so much for joining.
+TUN: Dr. Marques, thanks so much for joining us.

 DR. MARQUES: Thank you so much, Jackson, for having me.

 To get started, can you give us an overview of the process of applying to business school?
 What are some of the important deadlines that students should be aware of?
 How early should they get started?